How to Turn Off Push Notifications on iPads and iPhones

 Every time you download a new app, and launch it for the first time, you will likely get that familiar pop-up asking you if you want to receive push notifications or not.
 This is your chance to take some control over your notifications, so take a minute to think about it.
 Don't just turn off push notifications every time, because there may be some that you do actually want.

 Is it a genuinely useful app that will make your life richer by notifying you of important information as soon as it is available?
 If so, tap OK to enable push notifications.
-If not, or you are just unsure, tap Don't Allow, safe in the knowledge that you know where to go to enable notifications if you decide that you want them later.
+If not, or you are just unsure, tap Don't Allow, safe in the knowledge that you can always go back to Settings > Notification Center and enable them at a later date if needed.

 © 2014 Jonathan Wylie